sambs/imes/Readme.md

 ### Projections

 State is derived from events by the way of projections.
-Projections are basically a fold over state and an event: `State => Event => State`.
+Projections are basically a fold over state and an event: `(Event, State) => State`.
 Projections are pure data transformations and cannot interact with any external systems.
 For example if an exchange rate is needed to derive a price it must be included in the event data not fetched from an api, as rates may change when events are replayed.

 ### Commands